Simon Kirby: Parliamentary career

 He was elected to the House of Commons as MP for Brighton Kemptown in the May 2010 general election, with a majority of 1,328, gaining the seat from Labour.
 He was later listed as one of 20 Conservative MPs said to have "true grit" by the ConservativeHome website.

 Following his election to parliament, Kirby became vice-chair of the All Party Parliamentary Group on HIV/AIDS and served on the Business, Innovation and Skills and Administration Select Committees.
 Since becoming a member of parliament he has also become a patron of the Sussex Beacon and the Sussex & Kent ME/CFS Society.

 In 2012, Kirby was appointed as the Parliamentary Private Secretary (PPS) to the Minister for Sport and Tourism Hugh Robertson.
 In October 2013, he was promoted to PPS to the Minister of State for the Foreign and Commonwealth Office, also Robertson.
 In August 2014 Kirby was promoted to the role of PPS to the Secretary of State for Health, Jeremy Hunt.

 Following Kirby's re-election at the May 2015 general election, with a reduced majority of 690 votes, but increasing his share of the vote by 2.7%, he was appointed as an Assistant Government Whip on 13 May 2015.
 Kirby was opposed to Brexit prior to the 2016 European membership referendum.

-In July 2016, Kirby was appointed as Economic Secretary to the Treasury and City Minister.
+In July 2016, Kirby was appointed Economic Secretary to the Treasury and City Minister.
 He was responsible for financial services policy and the overall strategic relationship with UK financial services.
 This included working with banks, insurance companies and the financial services sector.
 He also has an interest in pensions and savings.
 In January 2017, he was stripped of his responsibilities for overseeing Brexit's impact on financial services, amid reports that senior financial executives from the City of London Corporation had expressed concern at his lack of business experience and inability to provide detailed answers and assurances about how the Treasury was handling Brexit.
 Theresa May, however, told The Argus, that she had "absolute confidence" in Kirby as a strong advocate for Brexit.
 The prime minister said Kirby was still playing a Treasury role in the negotiations.